James4Ever0/pytract/README.md

 - [x] Create a binding to smart contract and APIs for Brownie
 - [ ] Create a simple pure Python transaction and smart contract platform without blockchain
+- [ ] Create a [TypeChain](https://npmjs.com/package/typechain)-like commandline tool for generating standalone package from a list of contract ABI files

 ## Related projects